Headache & Pain

-In a retrospective analysis of 131 cases diagnosed at necropsy revealed that only 16% had the classical clinical triad and 19% had no clinical signs documented (47).
-If untreated, Korsakoff syndrome may develop, characterized mostly by severe anterograde and retrograde amnesia associated with confabulation in the initial stages.
+In a retrospective analysis of 131 cases diagnosed at necropsy, only 16% presented with the classical clinical triad and 19% had no clinical signs documented (54).
+If untreated, patients develop Korsakoff syndrome may develop, characterized by severe anterograde and retrograde amnesia associated with confabulation in the initial stages.
 A disorientation to time is apparent.
-The emotional changes consist of apathy or mild euphoria, which respond little to various events (90).
+The emotional changes consist of apathy or mild euphoria, which respond little to various events (101).
 Additionally, executive function and emotion perception in others are impaired (06).

+Cerebrovascular disease.
 All types of cerebrovascular disease, including transient ischemic attack, ischemic and hemorrhagic stroke, subarachnoid hemorrhage, dural sinus thrombosis, and cerebral venous thrombosis can be seen during pregnancy and puerperium.
 Clinical presentation ranges from transient focal symptoms to coma and death.
 The neurologic deficits reflect the location of the insult and may present with hemiparesis, hemisensory loss, visual disturbances, neglect, aphasia, or alteration of awareness/coma.
 Headache and seizures can also occur.

 The visual symptoms are caused by retinal exudates, hemorrhages, edema, and/or retinal detachment.
 In addition, cortical blindness has been attributed to microinfarcts and petechial hemorrhages in the visual cortex.
 Symptoms can progress rapidly but generally resolve within 24 hours of delivery.